pantelis/data-mining/_sources/aiml-common/resources/environment/index.md

 ## Compute

-### On your own machine or laptop (recommended)
+### On your own server/desktop machine or laptop (recommended)

 You need to create Python environments in  this course.
-Nothing beats a container based environment for data science/AI workflows and we recommend VS Code as the IDE due to its felxibility in supporting remote containers.
+Nothing beats a container based environment for data science/AI workflows and we recommend VS Code as the IDE due to its flexibility in supporting remote containers.

+* For those in Windows, please follow [this](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers) to install WSL2 and Docker.

+* For Mac users please follow the docker instructions [here](https://docs.docker.com/docker-for-mac/install/).

+* For Ubuntu users please follow the docker instructions [here](https://docs.docker.com/engine/install/ubuntu/).

+* For other linux users please follow the docker instructions [here](https://docs.docker.com/engine/install/).

+For those that do not have an existing NVIDIA-based GPU, please avoid **buying** any AMD or Intel GPUs.
+Even to this date, the best way of workload acceleration is via CUDA and NVIDIA is the only vendor that supports CUDA.
+Maybe one day we will have a true multivendor choice - its not today though.

+If you do already have AMD or Intel GPUs you _may_ still be able to use them  or simply use Colab.

 ### Google Colaboratory (recommended)